 Things to Do in Sonoma County in Winter: Sonoma Travel Advice & Events

-The months of December, January and February are considered “off-season” in Wine Country.
-But for many travelers, winter is the best time to visit the beautiful region of Sonoma.
+December-March is considered the “off-season” in Wine Country.
+But for many reasons, winter can actually be the best time to visit Sonoma.

-Winter is when the weather shifts to cool and rainy but sunny days still abound.
-It’s when you only need to wear a fleece jacket (not a parka), and when you don’t need a reservation to snag a table at Valette or The Brass Rabbit restaurant in Healdsburg.
-It’s also the time of year for some of Sonoma’s best events, epic wildlife watching and the ever-photogenic annual mustard bloom.
+Yes, there are some cool and rainy days, but California sunshine is still abound while the crowds on the other hand, are sparse.
+Winter is the time of year when you don’t need a reservation to snag a table at Valette or The Brass Rabbit restaurant in Healdsburg, and when you can find off-season steals at the local hotels and resorts.
+It’s also prime time for epic wildlife watching and waterfall hiking, attending some of Sonoma’s best events, and capturing that ever-photogenic annual mustard bloom.
 Here are some of our favorite things to do in Sonoma County each winter, including travel advice and tips.

 Fun Things to Do in Sonoma County in Winter